taryn-eames/Intersection-Sex-Nonbinary/README.md

-# How does sex-based occupational discrimination affect nonbinary applicants?
-Evidence from a correspondence experiment
+# How does the intersection of sex and nonbinary gender identity affect hiring discrimination?
+Evidence from a correspondence field experiment

 This repository stores current files associated with  the above forthcoming paper by Taryn Eames, a PhD Candidate in economics at U of T.